zombie-einstein/kerasDeepSeq2Seq/README.md

-I've overcome this by copying the decoder network at prediction time with the appropriate changes changes made to allow for the feedback of states and update steps (this would be somewhat easier if there was the ability to update flags like 'stateful').
+I've overcome this by copying the decoder network at prediction time with the appropriate changes changes made to allow for the feedback of states and update steps (this would be somewhat easier if there was the ability to update flags (like 'stateful') dynamically).